Cabo de Gata-Níjar Natural Park

-The eponymous mountain range of the Sierra del Cabo de Gata, with its highest peak El Fraile, form a volcanic rock formation with sharp peaks and crags with red and ochre colouration.
+The eponymous mountain range of the Sierra del Cabo de Gata forms a volcanic rock formation with sharp peaks and crags.
+The highest peak on this mountain range is El Fraile (Sierra del Cabo de Gata).
 It falls steeply to the Mediterranean Sea, creating jagged 100 m high cliffs divided by gullies, creating numerous small coves and white-sand beaches.